ChilliCream/graphql-platform/website/src/docs/hotchocolate/server/instrumentation.md

 title: Instrumentation
 ---

-With Hot Chocolate we can create custom diagnostic event listeners, allowing us to hook into internal instrumentation events and further process them.
+Hot Chocolate allows us to create custom diagnostic event listeners, allowing us to hook into internal instrumentation events and further process them.

 We can subscribe to these events and delegate them either to our logging provider or to another tracing infrastructure.
 We are free to gather data only on one event or all of them, allowing us to craft tracing behavior that fits the need of our project.

-# Usage
+# Diagnostic events

 We can register diagnostic event listeners by calling `AddDiagnosticEventListener` on the `IRequestExecutorBuilder`.